 Camping at Lava Lake

 Backpackers and overnight campers will find a number of suitable campsites but be aware that there are special fire restrictions and you cannot build a campfire if you camp near the lake.
 The lake sits at 7,130 ft and even in the summer, the nights can be cold.
 Bring plenty of warm clothes because you can’t use a fire to warm up.

 Lava Lake is the final destination for some hikers while others will continue on.
 The lake sees a mix of day hikers, backpackers staying at the lake, and backpackers passing through on a longer hike.

 Forest trial 445, the Table Rock Trail, splits off just before the lake.
 This trail heads south, climbing above the lake and toward the surrounding mountains.
 This is a good hiking trail but it is very steep and climbs nearly 2,000 feet in the next mile or so.
 Fortunately, after that climb, the trail reaches the high country and hiking becomes easier.
-This is high altitude terrain is typically the realm of the backpacker and not usually visited by day hikers.
+This high-altitude terrain is typically the realm of the backpacker and is not usually visited by day hikers.
 In fact, I recommend that only expert hikers attempt the trails above Lava Lake.

 A Hike to Be Enjoyed

 Lava Lake is a very popular hike.
 Its easy access and relatively short length attract lots of hikers.
 Many come from the Bozeman area but there are also lots of tourists who are directed to the trail.
 On a nice summer weekend day you may encounter as many as 20 parties on the trail or at the Lake.
 However, the trail tends to separate people and you are usually alone while hiking.